 At our first meeting on the ground, it quickly became clear that all partners recognized a need for a long-term commitment to restoration in the watershed.
 The highest priority was adding as much wood as possible to the upper Molalla River tributaries that run through extremely steep terrain.
 Given the severity of the fires and the extreme gradients of the hillsides, adding large wood to these tributaries is critical to capture sediment and slow its release to the watershed.
 Future restoration efforts will center around restoring side channel and wetland habitats on BLM land.
 By taking this watershed-scale approach, starting near the headwaters and working our way downstream, we’ll get the most significant benefit for wild fish, the humans who rely on the watershed, and the river ecosystem as a whole.

 *This is Part II of a four-part series of the restoration efforts on the Molalla River.
-Read Part I HERE and Part III HERE.
+Read Part I HERE, Part III HERE, and Part IV HERE.
 Additional parts will be posted over the next couple of weeks.
 Stay tuned!